-The IRS doesn't prescribe a specific method for calculating reasonable salary, but there are a few different methods for doing so with different risks and benefits:
+While the IRS doesn't mandate a specific method for calculating reasonable salary, several approaches can help determine with different risks and benefits:

 - Independent Investors Test: This is the most complex method and involves assessing whether a hypothetical independent investor would accept the owner’s compensation based on the company’s return on investment (ROI).